AstroNvim/docs/src/content/docs/configuration/getting_started.md

 There is nothing special about the template!
 It's merely a quick way to get started, and, well, recommended to get you up and running quicker.
 Once you have a working configuration that may be the time when you start to move things around.

+## AstroCommunity

+[AstroCommunity](https://github.com/AstroNvim/astrocommunity) is a plugin specification repository on GitHub.
+The specifications found there are configurations for many popular plugins that can be used to augment your configuration.
+There are also "language packs" that are specifications for many programming lanaguages.
+These are a good way to get setup with a set of tools for the languages that you are using.

+The AstroCommunity setup is in the template file `lua/community.lua`.

+See the astrocommunity documentation for details of using the plugin specifications that it offers.

-## `lazy.nvim`
+## `lazy.nvim` and AstroNvim - Bringing it all together

 `lazy.nvim` (referred to as just *Lazy* from now on) is a plugin manager.
 A plugin manager helps to manage the installation and configuration of plugins.
 AstroNvim is built around plugins, and hence around Lazy.

 The power of AstroNvim is that it selects the "best" plugins that help to make `nvim` a great environment for editing, and, more importantly configures those plugins with "reasonable" defaults.

+Many people find great value in having the plugins selected and configured for them.
+AstroNvim:
+- Encapsulates the complexity of plugin configuration
+- Takes care of the interactions among plugins
+- Takes care of the interactions with `nvim`
+- Provides "sane" defaults for plugins

-Many people find great value in having the plugins selected and configured for you.
-AstroNvim encapsulates the complexity of plugin configuration, the interactions among plugins, the interactions with `nvim`, and provides sane defaults.
-The bigger win is that you are not locked in to the plugins that are part of AstronNvim.
+Another win is that you are not locked in to the plugins that are part of AstronNvim.
 Many, but not all, of the plugins can be disabled if they are not to your liking.
 Additional plugins can be added if they suit your needs better.
 Finally, all of the plugins can have their configuration tuned to your liking.

 Lazy is particularly feature rich in that it helps with plugin life cycle management.
 A few of the life cycle features are:
 - Installation of plugins from different sources, such as from GitHub or from a local directory.
 - Uninstalling plugins when they are no longer referenced in your configuration.
-- Lazily loading plugins, which is where it's name comes from.
-Lazily means that plugins can be loaded only when needed, for example on some editor event happening.
-This benefits `nvim` startup time.
+- Lazily loading plugins meaning that plugins can be loaded only when needed, such as on some editor event happening, benefiting `nvim` startup time.
 - Compiles plugin `lua` code into native code for your system, helping with execution speed of plugin code.

 ### Adding a Plugin of Your Choosing